Where Things Go and Why It Matters

 Wall Displays and Large Screens

 Design priority: Ambient awareness.
-The dashboard is always visible and serves as a shared reference point for the team.
+Always visible, serving as a shared reference point for the team.

 Laptop and Desktop

 The primary design target for most dashboards.
-Supports interaction (filters, drill-down, tooltips) and can display a reasonable density of information.
-This is where the full dashboard experience lives.
+Supports interaction (filters, drill-down, tooltips) and can display a reasonable density.
+Design for the typical screen resolution of your actual users, not for the largest monitor in the building.

 Design priority: Complete functionality.
 All metrics visible, all interactions available, comfortable for daily use.